Thursday, September 29

 4. My First Book About Nevada! by Carole Marsh

-Tune in next week to learn some really cool facts about New Hampshire!
+Be sure to tune in next week to discover some fascinating facts about...
+New Hampshire!
 Thank you for reading my post!!
-“Believe that life is worth living and your belief will help create the fact.”-William James

 Tuesday, September 13